 Key Questions Answered

-- What is the latest state of FOW, and what are the challenges that domestic companies are being faced?
+- What is the latest status of hybrid work, and what are the challenges that domestic companies are facing?

-- In which direction are overseas companies proceeding with FOW?
+- In which direction are overseas companies proceeding with hybrid work?

-- What are the specific technologies and innovations driving FOW?
+- What are the specific technologies and innovations driving the FOW space?

-- What are business opportunities and threads for IT suppliers?
+- What are the business opportunities and threats for IT suppliers in the FOW space?